agrski/agrski.github.io/docs/_drafts/scv2-operator.md

 * SCv1 had a hard dependency on k8s
 * SCv2 is not k8s-specific as a system
+* Optional -- SCv2 can run outside k8s, or even in k8s but without CRDs
 * Deliberate design choice to allow for flexibility in dev & deployment
   * Easier to spin up locally in Docker Compose for dev purposes
   * Easier for new users if they don't need all the extra tooling and other overheads of k8s